tempasta/tempest-dotfiles/README.md

 - wallpapers are copied to `~/Pictures/wallpapers` you can add more if you want
 - after install, it will prompt you to choose a wallpaper to generate the initial theme
 - change wallpapers later with `SUPER + W`
+- a theme for equibop (discord) is included which also syncs and works well with any wallpaper
 - manual configuration of `hyprland.conf` may be required for multiple monitors

 ## preview